skyvers/Aged-care/_pages/chapter3.md

 Each role specifies the privilege levels for documents that the role will access (and associated actions).
 The role name is the name displayed when assigning roles to user security groups in the admin module.

 For each document, the privilege level is specified in terms of C (Create) R (Read) U (Update) D (Delete).
-The underscore character (_) means no permission is granted.
+The underscore character (`_`) means no permission is granted.
 For example, if a role has `CRU_` privileges, this means a user with this role could Create, Read and Update documents but not Delete them.

 Skyve also introduces a new concept called Scope.
 The document scope access level can either be G (Global), C (Customer), D (Data Group) or U (User).

 For example, if a role has `CRUDU` privilege, this would mean that a user with this role could Create, Read, Update and Delete documents, but only within the User scope - this means they can only change their own documents - documents they have created - and not documents created by any other user.

 If the role specified the privilege `CRUDC` this would mean that a user with this role could Create, Read, Update and Delete documents, for all records within the Customer scope.
-If you were to offer the Aged care application as Software as a Service, to many different customers, users with this role could only change data for their own Customer tenancy.
+If you were to offer the Aged Care application as Software as a Service, to many different customers, users with this role could only change data for their own Customer tenancy.

-For more information about Document Scope, read https://skyvers.github.io/skyve-dev-guide/concepts/#document-scoping
+For more information about Document scopes, see [the Devloper Guide section on Scoping](https://skyvers.github.io/skyve-dev-guide/concepts/#document-scoping).

-In our Aged care App, we will define below roles:
+In our Aged Care App, we will define the following roles:

 1. Nurse: Nurse can have all permissions in the resident and assessment documents.
 But, in the facility document nurses can only have update and scope permission.